 -(SPOILER ALERT) Randy’s death was enjoyable, but unnecessary and ultimately hurt the franchise.

 -Was followed by Scream 3 in 2000 and Scream 4 in 2011.
 A television series set outside of the world of the film began in 2015.

 -Robert Rodriguez directed the scenes in “Stab” the movie inside the movie.

 -The film began filming just six months after the release of Scream and was released less than a year after Scream.

 -Joshua Jackson was cast in Dawson’s Creek (created by Kevin Williamson) just a year following his role in Scream 2.

 -Music by Hans Zimmer from the film Broken Arrow was used as placeholder music for Dewey, but the audience reacted so well to it that it was left in.

 I’m a fan of Scream 2, but I still prefer the first film.
-Scream 2 is a 7.5 out of 10 and a must own.
+Scream 2 is a four out of five and a must own.